tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 Key concepts
 ------------

-- R and ggplot are powerful tools for visualising data
+- R and ggplot2 are powerful tools for visualising data
 - R should also be your first port of call for statistical computing (although that is not covered in this book)
-- In ggplot visual representation of your data are built up using layers
+- In ggplot2 the visual representation of your data is built up using layers
 - Separating out different aspects of plotting into different layers makes it easier to reason about the data and the best way to represent it visually
+- Faceting allows you to separate out data on one or more variables, this is one of the strengths of ggplot2
 - Scripting your data visualisation makes it easier to modify later on
 - Scripting your data visualisation makes it reproducible
 - When creating a figure ask yourself: who is the audience and what is the message